SuihongSong/GeoModeling_GANSim-3D_For_large_arbitrary_reservoirs/README.md

 The pre-trained generators are evaluated using Test dataset (constructed in step 1) in [Evaluations_of_Trained_Generator.ipynb](./Codes/Evaluations_of_Trained_Generator.ipynb).
 Detailed steps are illustrated inside these `*.ipynb` files.

-## 3. Assessment of the trained generator
+## 4. Field reservoir geomodelling using the trained generator

+### 4.1 Field reservoir with 64x64x64 cells
 The pre-trained generators are evaluated using Test dataset (constructed in step 1) in [Evaluations_of_Trained_Generator.ipynb](./Codes/Evaluations_of_Trained_Generator.ipynb).
 Detailed steps are illustrated inside these `*.ipynb` files.